mehulagg/gitlab/doc/development/documentation/structure.md

 If you start describing another topic, start a new concept and link to it.

 Also, do not use "Overview" or "Introduction" for the topic title.
-Instead, make the title a noun someone would search for.
+Instead, use a noun or phrase that someone would search for.

 Concept topics should be in this format: